On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Abstract

 \section{Abstract}

-Diffusion models and large language models have emerged as leading-edge generative models and have sparked a revolutionary impact on various aspects of human life.
-However, the practical implementations of these models have also exposed inherent risks, highlighting their dual nature and raising concerns regarding their trustworthiness.
-Despite the abundance of literature on this subject, a comprehensive survey specifically delving into the intersection of large-scale generative models and their trustworthiness remains largely absent.
-To bridge this gap, This paper investigates both the long-standing and emerging threats associated with these models across four fundamental dimensions: privacy, security, fairness, and responsibility.
-In this way, we construct an extensive map outlining the trustworthiness of these models, while also providing practical recommendations and identifying future directions.
-These efforts are crucial for promoting the trustworthiness of these models, ultimately benefiting our society as a whole.
+Diffusion models and large language models have emerged as leading-edge generative models, revolutionizing various aspects of human life.
+However, their practical implementation has also exposed inherent risks, bringing to light their potential downsides and sparking concerns about their trustworthiness.
+Despite the wealth of literature on this subject, a comprehensive survey that specifically delves into the intersection of large-scale generative models and their trustworthiness remains largely absent.
+To bridge this gap, this paper investigates both long-standing and emerging threats associated with these models across four fundamental dimensions: 1) privacy, 2) security, 3) fairness, and 4) responsibility.
+Based on our investigation results, we develop an extensive survey that outlines the trustworthiness of large generative models.
+Following that, we provide practical recommendations and identify promising research directions for generative AI, ultimately promoting the trustworthiness of these models and benefiting society as a whole.